ElliotNB/nimbly/README.md

 1. **`tagName`** - String, required, if this component is registered as a child of another component, then the `tagName` defines what custom tag in the template will include this component (e.g., `tagName:"hello-world" == <hello-world></hello-world>`).

-2. **`templates`** - Object, required, a set of name value pairs -- the name being the template name and the value being a string (or template litereal) containing the Mustache template.
+2. **`templates`** - Object, required, a set of name value pairs -- the name being the template name and the value being a string (or template litereal) containing the template (typically a Mustache template).

-	For ES5 support (e.g., IE11, no support for template literals) , `templates` may also be an Array of element IDs pointing to `<script>` tags on the document whose innerHTML contains the Mustache template.
+	For ES5 support (e.g., IE11, no support for template literals) , `templates` may also be an Array of element IDs pointing to `<script>` tags on the document whose innerHTML contains the template.

 	Example: